naveen-nnk/Data-Analytics/README.md

 # AI Journey

-My Journey towards getting in to the ocean of Artificial Intelligence
+My Journey towards getting in to the ocean of Artificial Intelligence.
+Started with Simplilearn's ML Certification